 After approval by the Faculty Board, set texts will be published in the Course Handbook, which can be accessed via the faculty's course webpage.
 There is less urgency in choosing a thesis topic, but you should have a general idea of the field you wish to work in by the middle of your second term so that thesis supervision can be arranged by your general supervisor.
 You should have a clear idea of your thesis topic by the end of the Trinity term in your first year so that you can work on your thesis over the summer vacation.

-Oriental studies graduates have found employment in many diverse fields including business, finance law, civil service, journalism, government and industry.
-Many graduates have also undertaken further research into subjects linked with Oriental studies and have pursued successful careers in the academic world, education and in museums.
+Many graduates have also undertaken further research into subjects linked with Asian and Middle Eastern studies and have pursued successful careers in the academic world, education and in museums.